Railgun2005/Sea-Dragon-Slug/README.md

 # Sea Dragon Slug

-A Sea Dragon Slug inspired Animation using only HTML , CSS , JavaScript
+A Glaucus atlanticus or Sea Dragon Slug inspired Animation using only HTML , CSS , JavaScript

 It uses Mouse Listerner to follow the mouse when present inside the DOM